 Moreover, the concerns of the act of state doctrine for the separation of powers, the desirability of having our government speak with one coherent voice on matters of foreign affairs, and the interest in avoiding conflict with and embarrassment of the Executive Branch are implicated where the conduct at issue is the subject of diplomacy.
-Sabbatino, 376 U.S. at 423, 431-433; OPEC, 649 F.2d at 1360.
+Sabbatino, 376 U.S. at 423, 431-433, 84 S.Ct.
+923; OPEC, 649 F.2d at 1360.
 Despite the PRC's public disclaimer of human rights violations and wrongdoing in its treatment of the Falun Gong movement, the State Department has addressed the issue in its diplomatic communications with China.
 As the letter from the State Department filed herein states, "the United States has repeatedly made these concerns known to the Government of the PRC and has called upon it to respect the rights of all its citizens, including Falun Gong practitioners.
-Our critical views regarding the PRC Government's abuse and mistreatment of practitioners of the Falun Gong movement are a matter of public record . . . " Letter from William H. Taft, IV to Assistant Attorney Gen. Robert D. McCallum of Sept.
-25, 2002, at 2-3.
-The State Department also states that the "Executive Branch has many tools at its disposal to promote adherence to human rights in China, and it will continue to apply those tools within the context of our broader foreign policy interests."
-Id. at 7.
-It urges that "U.S. courts should be cautious when asked to sit in judgment on the acts of foreign officials taken within their own countries pursuant to their government's policy," and that "[s]uch litigation can serve to detract from, or interfere with, the Executive Branch's conduct of foreign policy."
-Id. at 7-8 (emphasis in original).
-Where a foreign state's policy is the specific subject of foreign diplomacy by the State Department, the separation of powers considerations underpinning the act of state doctrine are implicated regardless of whether the subject policy is consistent with the foreign state's domestic laws.
+Our critical views regarding the PRC Government's abuse and mistreatment of practitioners of the Falun Gong movement are a matter of public record ..."
+Letter from William H. Taft, IV to Assistant Attorney Gen. Robert D.